Peter-K9/aoe2-data-app/README.md

 Clone repo to perferred location

-in cloned repo run.
+In cloned repo run.
-  pyhton -m vnev venv   (This creates a virtual python env)
+  # This creates a virtual python env
+  pyhton -m venv .venv

-  venv\Scripts\activate.bat (this starts the env)
+ # This starts the env
+ venv\Scripts\activate.bat

- pip install flask   (only do this the first time you create the env)
+ # only nessecary to do this the first time you create the env
+ pip install flask

  code ./   (opens the current directory in code)